MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 2. Use [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/Add-AipServiceRoleBasedAdministrator) to add the user and new email address.

-### Protection templates

-**Relevant for**: Classic client only

-Run the [Set-AipServiceTemplateProperty](/powershell/module/aipservice/set-aipservicetemplateproperty) cmdlet to update the protection template.
-Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AipServiceRightsDefinition](/powershell/module/aipservice/new-aipservicerightsdefinition) cmdlet to create a rights definitions object with the updated information, and use the rights definitions object with the `Set-AipServiceTemplateProperty` cmdlet.

 ## Deleting personal data

-- **Unified labeling client**:

-    For the unified labeling client, sensitivity labels and label policies are configured in the Microsoft 365 compliance center.
+Sensitivity labels and label policies are configured in the Microsoft 365 compliance center.
 For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).

-- **Classic client**:

-    For the classic client, you can delete email addresses for scoped policies and protection settings in the Azure Information Protection policy.
-For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

 For the protection settings, you can delete the same information by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).